 All pages throughout this web site validate as XHTML 1 Strict.
 They are structured using semantic markup.
 For example, an H1 tag is used for the title of each page, H2 is used for subheadings, H3 for tertiary headings, etc. In particular, this enables JAWS users to skip to the next post using ALT+INSERT+2.

-All table cells are explicitly associated with their corresponding header cells to aid screen readers in rendering them in a clear and meaningful way.
-Where applicable, all tables contain captions and summaries.
+Table cells are explicitly associated with their corresponding header cells to aid screen readers in rendering them in a clear and meaningful way.
+Where applicable, tables contain captions and summaries.

 All pages have rel=”home” links to aid navigation in text–only browsers.
 Netscape 6 and Mozilla users can also take advantage of this feature by selecting View ⁄ Show/Hide ⁄ Site Navigation Bar ⁄ Show Only As Needed (or Show Always).

 A Site Map is available which contains links to all of the pages within the web site.